ni/niveristand-custom-device-development-tools/README.md

 - [Microsoft HTML Help Workshop](https://www.microsoft.com/en-us/download/details.aspx?id=21138)

 ## Usage

+### Releases
+This repository will regularly release builds of the dependencies using NI Packages per LabVIEW version.
+Custom device developers and open-source contributors should look for updated dependencies before submitting code to custom device repositories on github.com/ni.

+### Packages
+Most of the components are included in a common NI Package (`ni-custom-device-development-tools`).
+Some components are packaged individually, such as the LabVIEW Memory Manager tools.
+See the table below for which package contains each component.

 ### Included Components
 The following components have been merged into the repository from other, individual repositories on GitHub.
 The components were added as subtrees to retain their individual commit history.
 |Component name|Sub-folder in repository|Migrated from repository|Commit at migration|Date subtree was integrated|Package|